stevencombs/retrocombs.github.io/_drafts/2022-03-31-master-mega65-keyboard.md

 ### CAPS LOCK

-This key is similar to the SHIFT LOCK but does not include an LED and works with alpha keys to produce capital letters.
+This key is similar to the SHIFT LOCK works with alpha keys to produce capital letters.

 CAPS LOCK on the MEGA65 has a super power.
-Press and hold the CAPS LOCK to force the processor to run at 40.5 MHz.
+Press and hold the CAPS LOCK to force the processor to run at 40 MHz.
 This is handy when you need to speed up the operation of a BASIC program temporarily or speed load a program from a disk image.

 ### ALT